CV

 Publications

-Kasbohm, J., Schoene, B., Thomas, E., Hull, P. (in review).
+Kasbohm, J., Schoene, B., Thomas, E., Hull, P. (2024).
 High-precision U-Pb geochronology for the Miocene Climate Optimum & a novel approach for calibrating age models in deep-sea sediment cores.
-Geology.
+Geology. link, pdf

 Condon, D., Schoene, B., Schmitz, M., Schaltegger, U., Ickert, R., 30 coauthors including Kasbohm, J. (2024).
 Recommendations for the Reporting and Interpretation of Isotope Dilution U-Pb Geochronological Information.
 GSA Bulletin. link, pdf